Staff and Board

 Chair

-Anthony earned a bachelors degree in education from Worcester State College, Worcester MA and is a graduate of Lesley University in Cambridge MA with a Masters Degree in Training & Development.
+Anthony Scibelli is the System Vice President and Chief Operating Officer at Fairview Hospital in Great Barrington MA part of Berkshire Health System.
+Previously he was the Vice President, Operations and Chief Administrative Officer for Cooley Dickinson Health Care in Northampton MA (part of Massachusetts General Brigham) for ten years.
+Anthony is a native of Springfield, MA.
+He earned a bachelors degree in education from Worcester State College, Worcester MA and is a graduate of Lesley University in Cambridge MA with a Masters Degree in Training & Development.
 In 2012, he obtained a MBA from the University At Albany in Albany NY.

-Anthony lives in South Hadley, and serves on the board at the Northampton Survival Center, as well as the Franklin/Hampshire County Regional Employment Board.
+Anthony resides in Becket, and serves on the board at the Northampton Survival Center, Greenfield Community College and the National Association of Mental Illness of Berkshire County.

 Mike Stone